machinateur/twig-block-validator/README.md

  but since this was inspired by [Shopware's PhpStorm plugin](https://github.com/shopwareLabs/shopware6-phpstorm-plugin), `shopware-block` is also supported.

-In general, the version is recommended, but since this tool is not strictly limited to working with shopware, it is not enforced and the provided version (`-r` flag) will be the default version, if none is set for a block.
+In general, the version is recommended, but since this tool is not strictly limited to working with shopware, it is not enforced.
+The provided version (`-r` flag) will be the default version, if none is set for a block.
+  If not given, it will try to use the

 ## Installation